 What supervision is provided?

 During the day, campers are under the guidance of experienced coaches and college-aged counselors.
-At night, counselors and several coaches stay in the camper’s dormitory, providing 24 hour supervision.
+At night, counselors and several coaches stay in the camper’s dormitory, they will take the brightest beam flashlight and provide 24 hour supervision.

 What local hotels are close to the Academy?

 Radisson Hotel Annapolis 210 Holiday Ct.
 410/ 027-3150

 Sheraton Barcelo 173 Jennifer Road 410/266-2020